-Tātai Arorangi draws inspiration from the knowledge system of the stars, the conductors of the environment that we rely so heavily on.
+The theme is Tātai Arorangi, which draws inspiration from the knowledge system of the stars.
 Inspired by the kupu ‘Ko tātai arorangi he kai arataki i te ra,’ it speaks of how reading the stars once guided everything we did and how all components of our lives were guarded by these celestial bodies.
 Tātai Arorangi reminds us of our dependence on the taiao while challenging one another to consider if our respective communities are on track to flourish and prosper with the current direction, or if we must seek and explore fresh road maps to navigate into the future we want.

 View our programme outline here.

 *Toi Tangata reserves the right to make changes to the programme.

 The countdown is on for the Toi Tangata Hui ā Tau 2018 and things are getting exciting!
 We have locked in our speakers, confirmed our workshops, and are ready to go!